launchdarkly/go-jsonstream/README.md

 This version of the project requires a Go version of 1.18 or higher.

-## Import path

-The base import path is `gopkg.in/launchdarkly/go-jsonstream.v1`, not `github.com/launchdarkly/go-jsonstream`.
-This ensures that the package can be referenced not only as a Go module, but also by projects that use older tools like `dep` and `govendor`, because current releases of the LaunchDarkly Go SDK support either module or non-module usage.
-Future releases of this package may drop support for non-module usage.

 ## Contributing

 We encourage pull requests and other contributions from the community.
 Check out our [contributing guidelines](CONTRIBUTING.md) for instructions on how to contribute to this SDK.